How to Become a Foot Care Nurse

-1. Determine if your state allows nurses to perform routine foot care (a few don't allow it) and what conditions are required to perform foot care (e.g. completion of education and training, certification, working with a podiatrist, an order, etc.).
+1. Determine if your State allows nurses to perform routine foot care and what conditions are required to perform foot care (e.g. completion of education and training, certification, working with a podiatrist, an order, etc.).

-2. Choose your preferred certification board based on your eligibility and values.
+2. Choose a foot care certification board based on your eligibility and preference.
 This will determine the focus of your foot care content.

 4. Find a preceptor who is a foot care professional who provides routine foot care.
 Complete 20-40 hours of hands-on-training.
 Maintain this foot care professional as a mentor for the remainder of your career.

 If certification is required by your State, you want to advance the credibility of this nursing specialty, or you want to show your clients you have the knowledge and skills to perform safe, competent care: